EmirDogan16/CMAS-Patient-Management/README.md

 java -cp "target/cmas-management-1.0-SNAPSHOT.jar;target/dependency/*" com.patientx.Main
 ```

-## Database Protection
+## Database Management

-The system automatically creates a backup of the database (`PatientXdatabase.backup.db`) when first run.
-If the main database file is deleted or corrupted, the system will automatically restore it from the backup.
-This ensures your data is protected even if you extract the project to a new location.

-**Important:** Do not delete both the main database file (`PatientXdatabase.db`) and the backup file (`PatientXdatabase.backup.db`) at the same time, as this will result in data loss.
+The system includes a pre-configured SQLite database with initial data.
+When you run the application:

+1. If no database exists in the current directory, the system automatically creates one from the embedded template
+2. All your data modifications are saved to this local database
+3. If you move or delete the database file, a fresh copy will be created from the template
+4. Each installation starts with the same initial data, ensuring consistency

+This approach ensures that:
+- You always start with a working database
+- Your data is preserved between runs
+- Moving or extracting the project to a new location works seamlessly

 ## License